Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Warm-up: Three Goods

 Here no agent has unrelated bundles.
-Lemma \ref{lem:dominated} holds for Bob, so to verify that the above pixep implements CE, we only need to verify that Alice does not want a dominated bundle.
-The only dominated bundle that Alice might want is the pair of the two items picked last.
+Lemma \ref{lem:dominated} implies that Bob does not want a dominated bundle.
+It remains to verify that Alice does not want a dominated bundle of size $2$.
+The only such bundle is the pair of the items picked last.
 Suppose w.l.o.g. that Bob's ranking of singletons is: $x \succ y \succ z$.
 Then Bob never picks $z$ so Alice gets either $xz$ or $yz$.
 If for Alice $xz\succ yz$ then she certainly picks $x$ first, so she prefers her bundle over the dominated bundle $yz$.
 If for Alice $yz\succ xz$ then she has two options: pick $y$ first and get $z$ last, or pick $z$ first and get $y$ last.
 Both options lead to the same final allocation.
-In the first option she prefers her bundle to the dominated bundle $xz$, while in the second option she might prefer the dominated bundle $xy$.
-However, to prove that the pixep implements CE, it is sufficient to prove that \emph{there exists} a SPE in which the allocation satisfies the CE conditions, so we can assume that Alice picks the first option.
+In the first option she prefers her bundle to the dominated pair $xz$, while in the second option she might prefer the dominated pair $xy$.
+However, to prove the {existence} of a CE, it is sufficient to prove that \emph{there exists} a SPE in which the allocation satisfies the CE conditions, so it can be assumed that Alice picks the first option. \footnote{

+Currently I do not have an algorithm for finding the SPE that leads to a CE allocation.
+When the preferences are strict, the choice of SPE does not affect the allocation; see Appendix \ref{sec:spe}. }

-Looking at the last two pixeps, $ABC$ and $ABA$, reveals that the conditions under which they implement CE cover all the income space except the hyperplane $a = b+c$, which has a measure of zero in $\allincomes$.
-This proves that a CEFAI exists when there are 3 items.
-The proof and its SPE implementation are summarized in Algorithm \ref{alg:3 items}.
+The conditions of the last two pixeps, $ABC$ and $ABA$, cover all the income space except the hyperplane $a = b+c$, which has a measure of zero in $\allincomes$.
+Thus, the following theorem is proved: \begin{theorem} When there are $m=3$ goods, for almost all incomes, for all monotonically\-/increasing preference\-/profiles, a CE exists and can be found by Algorithm \ref{alg:3 items}. \end{theorem}